Destinations

 Credit: Okayama Prefecture Tourism Federation

-In Tamano, overlooking Shibukawa beach - ranked the best beach in Okayama - is the cheeky Niko Niko (smiley) rock.
+Overlooking Shibukawa beach - ranked the best beach in Okayama - is the cheeky Niko Niko (smiley) rock.

 Belk cafe serves locally made sweets as well as freshly ground coffee.
-It can be difficult to get a table inside on the weekends so plan accordingly.
+It can be difficult to get a table inside on the weekends, so plan accordingly.
 There are no other options for food on top of the mountain, so either eat before or bring food with you!
-From the cafe, you not only get great views of the sea but can also watch paragliders take off.
-You can find more information about paragliding here - all in Japanese.

 How to go: There is a parking lot at the top of the mountain for lucky drivers.
 But, public transportation does not go all the way up.
 It takes about two hours from Okayama Station by bus.
 Get off at Karakotoen-guchi.
 From there, expect about a 40-minute hike up 1000+ stairs.
 You could potentially call a taxi to take you up.